jinghuazhao/INF/README.md

 ## Installation

-The repository can be download locally with
+The repository can be downloaded locally with

 ``` {.bash}
 git clone https://github.com/jinghua/INF